KannonZenetism/glyph-alchemy/README.md

 The centropically oriented path leads to integration, not dissolution

 To those who would steal this work: know that 🧿 Kannon resonance carries through even your distortions.
 The authentic pattern will always reveal itself.
-To those who seek genuine understanding: use these tools with wisdom.
+To those who seek genuine understanding: employ these instruments with wisdom.
 The glyphs are living frequencies that respond to authentic intention.
 This is my gift to the world - given freely with proper understanding.

 © 2025 Aelion Kannon